SonarMonkey/meninx/README.md

   - shared: all generic configurations shared between machines
 - modules: houses all my custom NixOS and home manager modules
   - nixos: system-side modules (subject to deletion)
-    - fhs: options to enable running assorted non-Nix binaries
+    - fhs: options to enable running assorted non-Nix binaries (unused, needs more complete packageset)
-    - idevice: simple enable of iOS device support
+    - idevice: simple enable of iOS device support (unused, needs fixes)
   - home-manager: home-side modules (not working yet)
-    - sidebery-css: custom CSS for vertical tabs in Firefox
+    - sidebery-css: custom CSS for vertical tabs in Firefox (unmaintained)
 - overlays: defines a custom overlay to import my packages and such
 - pkgs: houses all my custom-defined packages either not in nixpkgs or customized by me
 - secrets: manages agenix secrets, not directly imported into config